Spherical Morita contexts and relative Serre functors: Background

-\begin{lem}{\rm \Cite{Cor.\,2.13}{DSPS2}} Let $H\colon \calm\Rarr{}\caln$ be an $\cala$-module functor.
+{\Color A \emph{module functor} between $\cala$-module categories $\calm$ and $\caln$ is a functor $H\colon \calm\Rarr{}\caln$ together with a \textit{module constraint}, i.e.\ a collection of natural isomorphisms $H(a\act m)\xcong a\act H(m)$ for $a\iN\cala$ and $m\iN\calm$ obeying appropriate pentagon axioms.
+A \emph{module natural transformation} between module functors is a natural transformation between the underlying functors that commutes with the respective module structures.
+We denote by $\Fun_\cala(\calm,\caln)$ the category which has module functors between two $\cala$-modules $\calm$ and $\caln$ as objects and module natural transformations as morphisms.
+We denote by $\Nat_{\rm mod}(H_1,H_2)$ the space of module natural transformations between given module functors $H_1$ and $H_2$.
+Similarly, $\Funre_\cala(\calm,\caln)$ and $\Funle_\cala(\calm,\caln)$ denote the categories of right exact and left exact module functors, respectively.
+In the case that $\calm$ is exact, every $H\iN \Fun_\cala(\calm,\caln)$ is an exact module functor. } \begin{lem}{\rm \Cite{Cor.\,2.13}{DSPS2}} Let $H\colon \calm\Rarr{}\caln$ be an $\cala$-module functor.
 If its underlying functor admits a right $($left$)$ adjoint functor, then $H$ admits a right $($left$)$ adjoint $\cala$-module functor such that the unit and counit of the adjunction are module natural transformations. \end{lem}

 The \emph{dual tensor category} $\dualcat$ of a tensor category $\cala$ with respect to an $\cala$-module $\calm$ is the category of right exact module endofunctors, $\dualcat \eq \Funre_\cala(\calm,\calm)$, with tensor product given by composition of functors.
 If $\calm$ is exact $\dualcat$ is rigid and in case $\calm$ indecomposable, then the identity functor $\id_\calm$ is simple, making $\dualcat$ a tensor category.
 The evaluation of a functor on an object turns $\calm$ into a $\dualcat$-module category.